-We wanted our cities to be livable and prosperous that are built upon well-functioning urban infrastructure services like health, energy, buildings and transportation.
-Without proper planning, cities will see their social and economic growth stifled in congestion, air pollution, health issues and blackouts.
+We wanted our cities to be livable and prosperous that are built upon well-functioning urban infrastructure services like health, energy, buildings, and transportation.
+Without proper planning, cities will see their social and economic growth stifled by congestion, air pollution, health issues, and blackouts.
 We also believed cities can be smarter if cities can quickly respond to the needs of the people.

 The Smart City’s End Game

 The final aim of Smart City is to:

 - Make better use of the public resources

 - Increase the quality of the services offered to the citizens